ghostbyte-dev/ghostbyte-website/_posts/aws-image-gallery.md

 	});
 };
 ```

-Now that we have the image as a buffer, we can use the image processing library sharp to compress our image for a thumbnail.
+Now that we have the image as a buffer, we can use the image processing library *sharp* to compress our image for a thumbnail.

 ```javascript
 const thumbnailBuffer = await sharp(inputBuffer)
 	.resize({ width: 500})
 	.avif()
 	.toBuffer();
 ```

-With our compressed image, all that is now left to do is to upload the thumbnail to our S3 bucket again.
+With our compressed image, all that is now left to do is to upload the thumbnail to the S3 bucket again.

 ```javascript
 client.send(
 	new PutObjectCommand({